JackMatanky/dotfiles/home/dot_config/mac-terminal/README.md

 ```

 To make a profile default:
-- Go to Terminal → Settings → General → “On startup, open…” and select your desired profile.
+- Go to Terminal → Settings → General → "On startup, open…" and select your desired profile.

 ## 📦 Automation